 You will need to provide specific documents in specific formats to prove the organisation is eligible and suitable to be a Sponsor.
 You must ensure that your HR and recruitment systems are robust so that you can keep an eye on your overseas workers.
 It is important that the job you are filling from overseas is one which fits into the right category in terms of skill level and salary.

 We can take the stress out the process because we know exactly how to provide the right evidence to successfully apply for a Sponsor Licence.
-Our experienced lawyers can advise you throughout the process from identifying the job vacancy to applying for the Sponsorship Licence to issuing the Certificate of Sponsorship and making the Tier 2 Visa application for the worker if you wish us to include that.
+Our experienced lawyers can advise you throughout the process from identifying the job vacancy to applying for the Sponsorship Licence to issuing the Certificate of Sponsorship and making the Skilled Worker application for the worker if you wish us to include that.
 We can give you an idea of the time frame and we will be alive to the needs of your business.
 Our experience of dealing with the Home Office decision making machine helps us to navigate the system in your organisation's interests.

 Let's face it - you may well not have the time to familiarise yourself with the many many pages of guidance and instructions relating to Sponsorship Licences.
 We can ensure you know what you need to know.